nickmasster/codernitydb3/docs/index.rst

 In case of any problems, feature request you can also contact us directly.

-Do you want customized version of CodernityDB ?
+Do you want customized version of codernitydb3 ?
 No problem, just contact us.

 Documentation index